niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 4. Have left/right pointers in leaf pages to go to previous/next leaf pages

 ### Compare B-Trees and LSM-Trees
-1. Generally, LSM-trees are typicall faster for writes whereas B-trees are thought to be faster for reads.Because LSM have to check several different data structures and SSTables at different stages of compaction.
+1. Generally, LSM-trees are typicall faster for writes whereas B-trees are thought to be faster for reads.
+Because LSM have to check several different data structures and SSTables at different stages of compaction.

 #### Advantages of LSM-Trees
 1. Write Amplification
    * Write amplification (WA) is an undesirable phenomenon associated with flash memory and solid-state drives (SSDs) where the actual amount of information physically written to the storage media is a multiple of the logical amount intended to be written.